vklunna/bachelor-thesis-group32-new/README.md

 ```
 ### Connect to Drive to load PDF Files
-1. Manually copy your credentials.json file into the following folder:
+1. Manually upload your credentials.json file into the following folder:
 `/bachelor-thesis-group32-folder/1_code/`

 2. Then run the following script to connect and load the file: